- VIDEO: Registering for Classes at CGU

-- Forms submitted to the Registrar’s Office after the Add/Drop deadline are considered late registration and are subject to the applicable fees.
+- Independent Coursework Contracts that are sent to the Registrar’s Office after the Add/Drop deadline are considered late registrations and are subject to the applicable fees.

 - Independent Study with 5C Instructors: CGU students may enroll in an independent study class with a 5C instructor, provided the 5C instructor, the student’s advisor, and the student’s dean consent to the independent study activity.